TravaDataAnalysis/TrainingStudents/3.Backend/README.md

 Requests consist of the following elements:

-* `HTTP method`: Usually a verb like GET, POST, or a noun like OPTIONS or HEAD that defines the operation the client wants to perform.
-Typically, a client wants to fetch a resource (using GET) or post the value of an HTML form (using POST), though more operations may be needed in other cases.
+* `HTTP method`: Defines the operation the client wants to perform.
+Typically, a client wants to fetch a resource (using GET) or post the value of an HTML form (using POST).
-* `Path`: The path of the resource to fetch; the URL of the resource stripped from elements that are obvious from the context, for example without the protocol (http://), the domain (here, developer.mozilla.org), or the TCP port (here, 80).
+* `Path`: The path of the resource to fetch.
 * `Version`: The version of the HTTP protocol.
 * `Headers`: That convey additional information for the servers.
 * `Body`: (optional) For some methods like POST, which contain the resource sent.